What is Hypertrophic Cardiomyopathy?

 Chanin T. Mast Center for Hypertrophic Cardiomyopathy

 The founding principle of our program at Gagnon Cardiovascular Institute at Morristown Medical Center, part of Atlantic Health System Heart Care, is to provide nurturing, personalized care to patients with known or suspected HCM.
-Led by our internationally recognized expert in HCM, this comprehensive multidisciplinary HCM program is the first of its kind in New Jersey.
+Our comprehensive multidisciplinary HCM program is the first of its kind in New Jersey.
 We provide world-class HCM care to patients throughout the state and region.

 We provide the following services: